scorpido74/azure-docs.nl-nl/articles/azure-functions/durable/durable-functions-singletons.md

 ---
-title: Singleton voor Durable Functions-Azure
+title: Singletons for Durable Functions - Azure
-description: Het gebruik van Singleton in de Durable Functions extensie voor Azure Functions.
+description: How to use singletons in the Durable Functions extension for Azure Functions.
-services: functions
 author: cgillum
-manager: jeconnoc
-keywords: ''
-ms.service: azure-functions
 ms.topic: conceptual
 ms.date: 11/03/2019
 ms.author: azfuncdf
-ms.openlocfilehash: ec7eb1eba2bc029d592560b39cde20e93e5afcd6
+ms.openlocfilehash: 8c12e0ab854bb2b5764dd326e3f1649202f6f16b
-ms.sourcegitcommit: b2fb32ae73b12cf2d180e6e4ffffa13a31aa4c6f
+ms.sourcegitcommit: d6b68b907e5158b451239e4c09bb55eccb5fef89
 ms.translationtype: MT
 ms.contentlocale: nl-NL
-ms.lasthandoff: 11/05/2019
+ms.lasthandoff: 11/20/2019
-ms.locfileid: "73614669"
+ms.locfileid: "74232808"
 ---
-# <a name="singleton-orchestrators-in-durable-functions-azure-functions"></a>Singleton-Orchestrator in Durable Functions (Azure Functions)
+# <a name="singleton-orchestrators-in-durable-functions-azure-functions"></a>Singleton orchestrators in Durable Functions (Azure Functions)

-Voor achtergrond taken moet u er vaak voor zorgen dat slechts één exemplaar van een bepaalde Orchestrator tegelijk wordt uitgevoerd.
-U kunt dit soort Singleton gedrag in [Durable functions](durable-functions-overview.md) controleren door een specifieke exemplaar-id toe te wijzen aan een Orchestrator tijdens het maken.
+For background jobs, you often need to ensure that only one instance of a particular orchestrator runs at a time.
+You can ensure this kind of singleton behavior in [Durable Functions](durable-functions-overview.md) by assigning a specific instance ID to an orchestrator when creating it.

-## <a name="singleton-example"></a>Voor beeld van Singleton
+## <a name="singleton-example"></a>Singleton example

-In het volgende voor beeld ziet u een HTTP-trigger-functie waarmee een singleton achtergrond taak indeling wordt gemaakt.
-De code zorgt ervoor dat er slechts één exemplaar bestaat voor een opgegeven exemplaar-ID.
+The following example shows an HTTP-trigger function that creates a singleton background job orchestration.
+The code ensures that only one instance exists for a specified instance ID.

 ### <a name="c"></a>C#